Bonds Payable Definition :

 - Market Sensitivity: Bond prices fluctuate based on interest rates and credit ratings.

-Impact of Bonds Payable on Businesses and Investors
+Impact on Businesses and Investors

 Business Perspective